LuckyJimJD/CivilProcedure/_outlines/Pleadings.md

 		- _Twombly_: conduct resulted from market efficiency.
 		- _Iqbal_: detention policy was based on law enforcement information about likely suspects and witnesses in the 9/11 attacks.

-##### Applying Twombly/Iqbal

-FRCP Form 11: Complaint for negligence
+#### FRCP Form 11: Complaint for negligence

-> On [DATE] at [PLACE], the defendant negligently drove a motor vehicle against the plaintiff.
+> On (DATE) at (PLACE), the defendant negligently drove a motor vehicle against the plaintiff.

-- Is negligence a plausible inference from the fact that defendant drove vehicle into plaintiff?
+Is negligence a plausible inference from the fact that defendant drove vehicle into plaintiff?

-How does the complaint in _Swierkiewicz v.
-Sorema_ fare under the Towmbly/Iqbal standard?

-- Is discrimination based on national origin a plausible inference from the facts alleged in that case?

 # Answers

 ## Requirements

-#### Rule 8(b):
+#### Rule 8

+> (b) Defenses; Admissions and Denials.

+> > (1) In General.
+In responding to a pleading, a party must:

+> > > (A) state in short and plain terms its defenses to each claim asserted against it; and

+> > > (B) admit or deny the allegations asserted against it by an opposing party.

+> > (2) Denials—Responding to the Substance.
+A denial must fairly respond to the substance of the allegation.

+> > (3) General and Specific Denials.
+A party that intends in good faith to deny all the allegations of a pleading—including the jurisdictional grounds—may do so by a general denial.
+A party that does not intend to deny all the allegations must either specifically deny designated allegations or generally deny all except those specifically admitted.

+> > (4) Denying Part of an Allegation.
+A party that intends in good faith to deny only part of an allegation must admit the part that is true and deny the rest.

+> > (5) Lacking Knowledge or Information.
+A party that lacks knowledge or information sufficient to form a belief about the truth of an allegation must so state, and the statement has the effect of a denial.

+> > (6) Effect of Failing to Deny.
+An allegation—other than one relating to the amount of damages—is admitted if a responsive pleading is required and the allegation is not denied.
+If a responsive pleading is not required, an allegation is considered denied or avoided.

 ## Ineffective Denials